CyberSource/cybersource-rest-client-java/docs/CustomerPaymentInstrumentApi.md

 <a name="postCustomerPaymentInstrument"></a>
 # **postCustomerPaymentInstrument**
-> Tmsv2customersEmbeddedDefaultPaymentInstrument postCustomerPaymentInstrument(customerId, postCustomerPaymentInstrumentRequest, profileId)
+> PostCustomerPaymentInstrumentRequest postCustomerPaymentInstrument(customerId, postCustomerPaymentInstrumentRequest, profileId)

 Create a Customer Payment Instrument